dtinth/it.js/README.md

 `it.js` is a library to make it easier to create accessor/iterator functions, for use with things like `_.map`, `_.filter`, `_.sortBy`, `_.each`, and so on...
-It complements nicely with [Underscore.js](http://documentcloud.github.io/underscore/).
+It complements nicely with [Underscore.js](http://documentcloud.github.io/underscore/) (but it does not depend on, and can be used without underscore).

 This library is inspired by the article
 [Combinator Recipes for Working With Objects in JavaScript](https://github.com/raganwald/homoiconic/blob/master/2012/12/combinators_1.md)